ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

    </div>
 </div>

 > We'll create a new conda environment for crewai.
-Not a necessary steps but for a safety net, not impacting our existing ongoing conda envionment or python development work due to any dependencies packages or libraries  installation.
-> Give command `conda create -n crewai-handson` to create new environment called `crewai-handson` <br>
-> In case you are looking for specific version of python you can mention same  - `conda create -n crewai-handson   python=3.11.9`
+Not a necessary steps but for a safety net, not impacting our existing ongoing conda envionment or python development work due to any dependencies packages or libraries  installation. <br> Give command `conda create -n crewai-handson` to create new environment called `crewai-handson` <br> In case you are looking for specific version of python you can mention same  - `conda create -n crewai-handson   python=3.11.9`

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">